Peer-To-Peer Fundraising in Higher Ed: 6 Proven Strategies for 2023

 To make fundraising easy for these supporters, be sure to provide the following resources:

-- Training: Providing your supporters with technical training in your peer-to-peer platform will give them the tools and confidence they need to succeed.
-Make sure you have access to your platform’s tools and resources so you can pass along fundraising knowledge to your supporters.
+- Training: Providing your supporters with technical training in your peer-to-peer fundraising software will give them the tools and confidence they need to succeed.
+Make sure you have access to your software’s tools and resources so you can pass along fundraising knowledge to your supporters.

 - Marketing toolkit: A toolkit with your mission, logo, branded images, social graphics, and impact statements can help your supporters craft their personal stories while still staying on brand.